OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 ### What to Expect

-// TODO: add gif/video of LEDs working
+// TODO: IMAGE add gif/video of LEDs working

 You should see a wave like effect across the LEDs when they are placed beside each other in order from 0 to 15.

 ### A Closer Look at the Code

-This code does two major things, first it it specifies a generic class for a pwm channel.
+This code does two major things, first it it specifies a generic class for a PWM channel.
 This generic class has one function, `setDutyCycle` that sets the particular duty cycle on the particular channel that the class has been instantiated with.
 By creating an object for each output channel, we can set the brightness of each LED individually.

 #### Creating a class